Dara Friedman: Background

 Friedman was raised between Palm Beach County and Bad Kreuznach, Germany.
 Her mother is an artist and her father was a Jewish doctor in the United States Army and stationed in Germany during her youth.
 As a child, she took dance lessons and would attend dress rehearsals at the Düsseldorf Ballet where her aunt, Bernhild Thormaehlen, was a dancer.
 Dancers and performers feature frequently in Friedman's works, such as Dancer (2011), Play (Parts 1 & 2) (2013), Rite (2014), and Mother Drum (2015–16).
+In 2022, she was a Visiting Artist at the School of Art + Art History at University of Florida.

-She received her BA from Vassar College in 1990, and studied at the Städelshule in Frankfurt from 1989–91.
+She received her AB from Vassar College in 1990, and studied at the Städelshule in Frankfurt from 1989 to 1991.
 In 1994 she received an MFA, Motion Pictures from the School of Communication at the University of Miami.
 Friedman studied under Austrian artist and Structural film pioneer Peter Kubelka, and describes her work as a form of poetry that communicates visually without a reliance on verbal or traditional, narrative storytelling.

 In 1992, she moved to Miami where she continues to participate as an active member in the artistic community.